Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 So persecution should never be viewed as a defeat, but rather, as the gateway to even greater testimony and achievement in God.
 “We are more than conquerors through Him who loved us.”
 (Romans 8:37) The forces of Darkness may find plenty of holes in the armor of them that are known as God’s people.
 But God is a flexible and capable Supervisor and is more than able to bring glorious victory out of what may look like the most dire and hopeless of defeats.
 We may well see that glorious victory in this life, but even if we don’t, we can rest assured that whatever we have suffered or endured will not have been in vain.

-“Until the time of the end; because it is still for the appointed time.”
 This phrase again clarifies that these words do not concern events in ancient times, but rather events of a distant future that are “appointed” and set for the “time of the end”.
 In addition, the passage suggests that persecution of God’s people is an ongoing event in history, as implied in the word “still”.
 This is the translation of the ancient Hebrew word owd that was encountered in verse 27 – about peace treaties that bring peace for a time but later on have to be repeated.
 (See “History Repeats Itself” Appendix.)

 Here we have another example of the angel’s long-term perception.
 He can see that certain things – like persecution of God’s true followers and the endless parade of wars and peace treaties – will happen again and again before the End of the Age.
 And his words accurately get that point across.

-This passage also acts as a sort of “reality check”; it confirms the fact that Christians will have to endure that last period of the Great Tribulation.
+This passage also acts as a sort of “reality check”; it confirms the fact that those who follow Christ will have to endure that last period of the Great Tribulation.
 These verses 32-35 clearly picture Christians in the midst of persecution.
 Who else could be those of “understanding”?
 Who else could they be who “know their God” and thus are “strong” and able to do “exploits” and “instruct many”?
 Much as we might like to think that God will spare His people from the affliction of those days, that is not the scenario that this and other passages in the Sacred Book have outlined.

 And why does God want His people around at this time?
 1) He will need them to provide help and leadership for the many who will be searching and struggling in those days – to “instruct many” and to “do exploits”.
 2) Persecution and trying times will serve to “refine” and “purify” His people, making them ready for Heaven and worthy citizens of the coming Kingdom of God on Earth.